 To clear all the changes you made, use the clear button at the bottom right corner.

 The More option on a block toolbar gives you more features to customize the block.
+You have the option to copy, duplicate, and edit your block as HTML.

 In addition to the block toolbar, every block has specific options in the editor sidebar.